I am a Mdewakanton Dakota rights activist with several

 sacred homeland on the headwaters of the Wakan/"Rum" River, then they should be able to

-justifiably reclaim at
+justifiably reclaim and regain at

 least part of their sacred ancestral homeland in the Mille Lacs Lake region.
 Therefore, I believe